 Surveying: Collecting field information.

-About the Project Planned improvements to the intersection of 48th Avenue East and 208th Street East (CRP 5906) are intended to increase efficiency of the intersection and improve safety, and would include the following:
+About the Project Planned improvements to the intersection of 48th Avenue East and 208th Street East are intended to increase efficiency of the intersection and improve safety, and would include the following:

 Single lane roundabout.